Reason-Wang/ToolGen/README.md

 Download and decompress [data.tar.gz](https://huggingface.co/datasets/reasonwang/ToolGen-Datasets/blob/main/data.tar.gz).
 Other datasets are at [🤗ToolGen-Datasets](https://huggingface.co/datasets/reasonwang/ToolGen-Datasets).

 ### Tool Virtualization
 The first step is to map tools into tokens.
-We have extracted all the tools in ToolBench and converted them into tokens.
-Which is shown in [virtual_tokens.txt](data/virtual_tokens.txt).
-The following code adds the tokens into the vircabulary and expand model embeddings.
+We have extracted all the tools in ToolBench and converted them into tokens, as shown in [virtual_tokens.txt](data/virtual_tokens.txt).
+The following code adds the tokens into the vocabulary and expands model embeddings.

 ```python
 with open('data/virtual_tokens.txt', 'r') as f: